ITNaveen/interview-questions-NT/elk-stack-guide.md

 - **Visualize**: Create charts, graphs, and other visualizations
 - **Dashboard**: Combine visualizations into information-packed dashboards
 - **Dev Tools**: Run direct queries against Elasticsearch

-## FluentBit: The Log Collector

-In modern Kubernetes environments like EKS, FluentBit often replaces or works alongside Logstash for collecting logs.

-### Key Differences from Logstash:
-- **Lightweight**: Uses much less memory and CPU
-- **Kubernetes-friendly**: Designed to work well in container environments
-- **Simple configuration**: Easier to set up for basic log forwarding

 ### How FluentBit Works in EKS:
 1. Runs as a DaemonSet (one copy on each Kubernetes node)